Understanding the `less` Command in Linux

 Linux has a rich set of command-line tools for text manipulation, and one of the

-most commonly used commands for viewing text files is less
+most commonly used commands for viewing text files is less.
+The less command

 is a terminal pager program that allows you to view large files in a way that is